5.3.3. Pipes and Intermediate Heat Exchangers

 1 \(\leq\) iEll \(\leq\) NELEMT

-iSGL (Restricted to segment inlet table)
+iSGL (Use only with segment inlet table)

 Index of the segment inlet where the coefficient will be defined.